 THOUGHT OF PLANE (CS) --> UFS (e.g. closed space) --> FEAR

 So how does one cure a phobia or in this case cure fear of flying?
 There are several ways that have been typically utilized in fear of flying treatment.
 They include:

 - Systematic Desensitization

 This will seem quite remarkable to you and some will not believe it at first.
-How can something so embedded as a phobia be removed so readily.
+How can something so embedded as an airplane phobia be removed so readily?
 (For those interested in the biology of the process see Why Acupressure-Enhanced Psychotherapy Works from a Western Scientific Perspective.)

-In the hundreds of individuals I have treated, not just for fear of flying, but all phobias and trauma’s this has been the most remarkable therapy.
+In the hundreds of individuals I have treated, not just for fear of flying, but all phobias and traumas this has been the most remarkable therapy.
 It has led me to an understanding of a broader group of treatment modalities that I call Psycho-Sensory Therapy.
-They include the application of non-specific sensory input, such as: light therapy for SAD, massage, yoga, acupuncture, acupressure and the like.
-In my view Psycho-Sensory Therapy will ultimately constitute a third pillar, along with the psychotherapies and pharmacotherapies in the treatment of disorders arising from the mind/brain/body connection.
+They include the application of non-specific sensory input, such as light therapy for SAD, yoga, acupuncture, acupressure, and the like.
+In my view, Psycho-Sensory Therapy will ultimately constitute the third pillar, along with the psychotherapies and pharmacotherapies in the treatment of disorders arising from the mind/brain/body connection.

-To schedule an appointment with Steve to get help for a fear of flying, call 972-997-9955 today.
+To schedule an appointment with Steve to get help for fear of flying therapy, call 972-997-9955 today.

 Steve can also be contacted by email at email@example.com.

 Books, Videos, and Audios On Quick REMAP